ipetkov/crane/docs/API.md

 `buildPackage :: set -> drv`

-A(n opinionated) version of `cargoBuild` which will install to the output any binaries which were built by cargo in this invocation.
-All options understood by `cargoBuild` apply here as well, with the only difference being some additional book keeping necessary to log cargo's results and subsequently install from that log.
+A(n opinionated) version of `mkCargoDerivation` which will install to the output any binaries which were built by cargo in this invocation.
+All options understood by `mkCargoDerivation` apply here as well, with the only difference being some additional book keeping necessary to log cargo's results and subsequently install from that log.

 #### Optional attributes
-* `buildPhase`: the commands used by the build phase of the derivation
-  - Default value: the build phase will run `preBuild` hooks, print the cargo version, log and evaluate `buildPhaseCargoCommand`, and run `postBuild` hooks
 * `buildPhaseCargoCommand`: A command to run during the derivation's build phase.
 Pre and post build hooks will automatically be run.
   - Default value: `cargoBuildCommand` will be invoked along with